EzCE/hook-template/README.md

 RAM.
 However, hooks using this method will be destroyed and require reinstalling after a garbage collect.

+PLEASE NOTE that as of TI-OS 5.8.3, hooks are blocked outside of apps and the OS itself.
+As this template uses an AppVar to store hook code, it is only compatible with OS versions Pre-5.8.3.

 ## About this template

 The template provides an installer part (**main.asm**) and a file for the hook's